Vineyard Vines Logo

 Vineyard Vines Logo 1998

-Vineyard Vines products used to be available only on the small island of Martha’s Vineyard in southeastern Massachusetts.
-Both names – the brand and the island – were featured on the logo that was used in the promotional materials.
+Vineyard Vines products were once available only on the small island of Martha’s Vineyard in southeastern Massachusetts.
+Both the brand name and the island were featured in the logo used in the promotional materials.
 The designers divided the lettering into two lines and placed it inside a pink rectangle with a border of white and blue stripes of varying thicknesses.
 All of the letters were lowercase and dark blue.
 The font was completely consistent with Mrs. Eaves Lining by Emigre.

 2005 – today